japl02/fakebankproject/content/pages/index.md

         self:
           textAlign: center
       type: TitleBlock
+    subtitle: >-
-    subtitle: Go with us and we will assure you that you will have 10% of performance
+      Go with us and we will assure you that you will have 10% of performance in your placement
     items:
       - type: FeaturedItem
         title: 500k